 From July 2016 to March 2019, 72 patients were evaluated, of which 3 patients were excluded due to significant GLS reduction at T2, leaving 69 patients for analysis, with a mean age of 52 ± 13 years and female predominance (97%).
-Cardiac comorbidities included 2 (3%) patients with ischemic heart disease of whom 1 (1%) was post myocardial infarction and cardiovascular risk factors (hypertension, hyperlipidemia and diabetes mellitus) were relatively common ranging from 12 to 30 percent of the patients.
+While only 2 (3%) patients had ischemic heart disease, cardiovascular risk factors (hypertension, hyperlipidemia and diabetes mellitus) were relatively common ranging from 12 to 30 percent of the patients.
 Due to comorbidities 21 patients (30%) were treated with either angiotensin converting enzyme inhibitor (ACEI), angiotensin II receptor blocker (ARB) or beta blockers (BB) and 11 (16%) with statins.
-All baseline characteristics are summarized on Table-1.
+All baseline characteristics are summarized on Table 1.

-All patients were diagnosed with breast cancer, of whom 9 (13%) were metastatic.
-Cancer therapy, other than ANT (100%), included paclitaxel (88%), and the recombinant humanized monoclonal antibodies against HER2 Trastuzumab (21%) and Pertuzumab (19%) (Table 1).
+Cancer therapy, other than ANT (100%), included paclitaxel (88%) and the recombinant humanized monoclonal antibodies against HER2 Trastuzumab (21%) and Pertuzumab (19%) (Table 1).

-All patients performed speckle strain at T1 and T2 echocardiography assessment and 50 patients performed speckle strain also at T3.
+All patients underwent 2D-STE assessment at T1 and T2 and 50 patients underwent 2D-STE assessment at T3 as well.
 All patients had normal baseline LVEF (mean $60\pm1\%$) and normal GLS (mean $-21\pm2\%$).
-Clinically significant reduction of GLS was observed in 10 (20%) patients at T3, however only 2 (3%) patients showed a reduction of 10% in LVEF (Table 1), which considered to be clinically significant (7).
+Clinically significant reduction of GLS was observed in 10 (20%) patients at T3, however only 2 (3%) patients showed a significant reduction of LVEF[?]10% (Table 1) (7).